Who can contact the conciliation board?

 Detailed areas of responsibility

-The Service Unit Arbitration board - Subject area: deposit, utility value, heating cost settlement .. you can refer, among other things, if you:
+You can refer to the Service Unit Arbitration board - Specialist area: Deposit, utility value, heating cost billing if, among other things, you:

-- want to determine the amount of the deposit, which can be reclaimed, provided your tenancy is subject to the Tenancy Rights Act.
+- want to determine the amount of the deposit that can be reclaimed, provided your tenancy is subject to the Tenancy Act.

-- want to enforce the billing of costs according to actual consumption (and, if necessary, the necessary installation of devices to be able to measure actual consumption; e.g. installation of meters).
+- want to enforce the billing of costs according to actual consumption (and, if applicable, the necessary installation of devices to measure actual consumption; e.g. installation of meters).

 - Want to separate heating and hot water costs.

-- want to check the correctness of the billing.
+- want to check the accuracy of the bill.

-- want to re-determine the usable values (condominium shares) (parification).
+- want to redetermine the utility values (condominium shares) (parification).

-- if usable values were calculated by a private appraisal and this appraisal violates the principles of usable value calculation(§9 para.
+- if utility values were calculated by a private appraisal and this appraisal violates the principles of utility value calculation(§9 Para.
 2 Z1 WEG).

 Detailed areas of responsibility

-- according to § 37 Abs.1 Mietrechtsgesetz - determination of the amount of the refundable deposit in connection with § 16b MRG
+- in accordance with § 37 Para.
+1 of the Tenancy Act - determination of the amount of the recoverable deposit in conjunction with § 16b MRG

-- according to § 25 Abs.1 procedure according to the Heating Costs Settlement Act (HeizKG)
+- in accordance with § 25 Para.1 Procedure in accordance with the Heating Costs Billing Act (HeizKG)

-- You submit a written request to the respective conciliation board.
+- You submit a written application to the Innsbruck conciliation board.

 - The application is free of charge and does not have to be in any particular form.